porrr012/musicoset-hiphop-analysis/README.md

 # 🎵 Hip-Hop/Rap Songs Analysis (2000–2019)

 ## 📌 Project Overview
 This project investigates the relationship between **explicit lyrics** and **commercial success** in Hip-Hop music during the digital era (2000–2019).
-Using the **Musicoset** database, we apply text mining and statistical regression to challenge the popular assumption that "vulgarity sells."
+Using the **Musicoset** dataset, we apply text mining and statistical regression to challenge the popular assumption that "vulgarity sells."

 **Key Research Questions:**
 1. What are the most frequently used explicit terms in modern Hip-Hop?